Mapsui/Mapsui/README.md

 - Mapsui.Rendering - A platform specific renderer
 - Mapsui.UI - Platorm specific UI.
 Contains the MapControl

+## Wiki
+Take a look at the [wiki](https://github.com/pauldendulk/Mapsui/wiki).
+We are starting to add some information there.
+If you have a question please post an issue in the forum or a question on stackoverflow the the 'mapsui' tag (I will get a notification).

 ## Warnings

 - There is limited documentation.